Skip to content

 Why are the 'Daily' values for a point location different between two sources (SRB/FLASHFlux and MERRA-2)?

-For all temporal levels the single point tool pulls the data for the correct location relative to the source data grid.
-In this example, SRB/FLASHFlux have a resolution of ½x½ while MERRA-2 have a revolution of 0.5 x 0.625.
+For all temporal levels, the single point tool pulls data for the correct location relative to the source data grid.
+In this example, SRB/FLASHFlux has a resolution of ½x½, while MERRA-2 has a resolution of 0.5 x 0.625.
 This allows us to avoid altering the data by re-gridding; keeping it the same as the source allows for better tractability.